 In some agencies, the Task Supervisor may not have a social work qualification.
-Agencies such as Child Safety, Domestic and Community Mental Health or Disability Services often employ professionals with a range of qualifications (psychology, social science) to undertake tasks that can be also performed by social workers.
-Task Supervisors have the same range of responsibilities as Field Educators with one exception: they don't provide social work supervision.
+Agencies such as Child Safety, Domestic and Community Mental Health or Disability Services often employ professionals with a range of qualifications (i.e., psychology, social science etc.) to undertake tasks that can be also performed by social workers.
+These supervisors are often very experienced and skilled practitioners in their context of work, and thus can value-add significantly to the student's social work learning experience.

+Task Supervisors have the same range of responsibilities as Field Educators with two exceptions:

+- Firstly, they don't provide social work supervision.
 Because they are not social workers or are social workers but can't guarantee the time required, they are not able to provide social work-specific supervision.
-If you have a placement with a Task Supervisor, you will also have external supervision with a qualified social worker.
+If you have a placement with a Task Supervisor, you will also have external supervision with a qualified social worker (see 2.4 External Field Educator for further details).
 This will be arranged for you by the Practice Education Team.
-It is important to note that this arrangement is increasingly common in Australian social work training and is fully compliant with AASW expectations.
-A placement with a Task Supervisor is not in any way inferior to a placement with an onsite Field Educator.
+It is important to note that this arrangement is increasingly common in Australian Social Work training and is fully compliant with AASW expectations.
+A placement with a Task Supervisor is not in any way inferior to a placement with an onsite Field Educator. - Secondly, Task Supervisors provide feedback to the student and external Social Work Supervisor, and attend Evaluation meetings wherever possible, however the evaluation reports for students and recommendation for pass/fail is by the Social Work Supervisor/Field Educator responsible for supervision.

-2.4 External Field Educator
+2.4 External Field Educator/Supervisor